myeung18/3ScaleFuseAMQ/README.md

 With `aggregated-pipeline`, you can build the entire application including all of the above modules mentioned.
 If you choose this pipeline, by default, it will build the entire application, but you will also be asked to select which individual module you want to bulid.
 You will need to make your selection in your Jenkins console.

-Once the build is finished, in your Minishift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on nodejsalert-ui URL to launch the application.
+Once the build is finished, in your OpenShift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on nodejsalert-ui URL to launch the application.
 You should see the application and it is started with web front-end like this:

 ![Application View](images/application_launch_view.png "Application View")